YHSjoung/wp1121/hw1/README.md

 ## Notice

 I recommend creating a new cluster for this app.
-This means you'll need a new API; please don't use the old one, as some of the original data in your MongoDB might not support the functionality.
+Consequently, you'll need a new API.
+I advise against using the old one because some of the original data in your MongoDB might not be compatible with the desired functionality.
+Given that MongoDB Atlas provides only one free cluster per user, you have two options.
+First, you can clear all data from your existing cluster, which is my preferred recommendation.
+Alternatively, you can delete your current cluster in MongoDB Atlas, necessitating a new API registration.
+Either approach should allow this app to run successfully.

 ## Run the app